Dynamically generated concatenated codes and their phase diagrams: Phase diagram under unheralded errors

 The critical point is more subtle.
 Note that the threshold $p_{cx}(q)$ is well below the critical failure probability $P_X^c(q)$, and likewise for $p_{cz}(q), P_Z^c(q)$.
 This is because the initial distribution at $p_{cx}(q)$, which is a sum of a small number of delta functions, is not a fixed point.
 To identify the location of the putative unstable fixed point, we initialize the population dynamics close to $p_{cx}(q)$.
 As a function of tree depth, the distribution first approaches the unstable fixed point, then diverges towards one of the stable fixed points.
 This manifests as a temporary plateau in $P_X(p,q,\tau)$, at $P_X^c(q)$.

-Now consider the line $p=q$, which cuts through the coding phase and crosses a first-order phase boundary (black vertical line in~\autoref{fig:phase-unheralded}).
-This transition arises naturally from the perspective of running a circuit forward in time, where our goal is to encode one logical qubit into $2^{2\tau}$ physical qubits, and each layer of concatenation is subject to errors at rate $q$.
-As shown in~\autoref{fig:q-flows}, up to $q\approx 0.0066$ the logical failure probability converges toward the coding fixed point, approaching this fixed point more slowly as $q\nearrow q_c$.
+Now consider the line $p=q$, which cuts through the coding phase and crosses a first-order phase boundary (black vertical line in~\autoref{fig:phase-unheralded}). \gs{Equal bulk and surface error rates arise naturally from the perspective of running a circuit forward in time, where our goal is to encode one logical qubit into $2^{2\tau}$ physical qubits, and each layer of concatenation is subject to errors at the same rate $q$.} As shown in~\autoref{fig:q-flows}, up to $q\approx 0.0066$ the logical failure probability converges toward the coding fixed point, approaching this fixed point more slowly as $q\nearrow q_c$.
 At $q>q_c$, $P_X(q,q,\tau)$, the long-time limit of $P_X(q,q,\tau)$ jumps to $1/2$.

 Based on the estimated $q_c$ and the trends in the fixed points (determined up to $q=0.0064$) we conjecture that at $q=q_c$, the coding fixed point and unstable fixed point merge, forming a marginal fixed point which then disappears at larger $q$.
 In~\autoref{sect:bell}, we will confirm this picture for a simpler model of heralded errors.